 In DIY plumbing, it is common to reach the nearest pipe of the right size and shape.
 However, it is also important to pay attention to the material of the pipeline.

-The most common mistakes when joining two pipes are related to material and size.
-When fitting two pipes of different sizes, the correct joint must be used to ensure proper sealing.
+Common mistakes when joining two pipes are related to size.
+When connecting two pipes of different sizes, the correct joint must be used to ensure proper sealing.

 To connect these materials, brass or other suitable fittings must be used.

 A quick glance at the warnings on a bottle of drain cleaner shows you that it’s very heavy duty stuff.
 Products designed to keep the drains clear and remove obstructions often contain extremely harsh chemicals.
 With regular use, they do their job quite well and without side effects.

 However, for stubborn blockages, drain cleaners must be used with extreme caution.